giellalt/giellalt.github.io/infra/MarkdownTestReference.md

 - `<script>   `
 - `<plaintext>`

-All other html and xml tags lookalikes will be passed through, and either rendered as usual, or be available for targeted CSS styling.
+All other html and xml tag lookalikes will be passed through, and either rendered as usual, or be available for targeted CSS styling.

 ## Useful HTML elements